Loading

 Evening Environment Redesign

 Physical friction proved more durable than app notifications.
-The environment change was more durable because it didn't require the user to remember, agree, or act; the room itself prompted movement.
+The room itself prompted movement.

 What worked, what didn't, and what we changed.